Images are essential to every online business, from e-commerce platforms to content-driven websites. For instance,

 Image Storage APIs and SDKs

-ImageKit's Media Library comes with image storage and several image management APIs that allow you to perform any imaginable operation with your images programmatically.
+ImageKit's Media Library offers unlimited storage and several media management APIs, which allow you to programmatically perform any operation on your images.

-Additionally, ImageKit provides official SDKs in multiple languages for both server-side and client-side operations.
+ImageKit also provides official SDKs in multiple languages for server-side and client-side operations.

 For example, uploading an image from your Python backend using the image upload API is as simple as this ten-line code.